-Access to the SDM API is provided through Google Cloud Platform (GCP).
-To enable the API and authorize a Google account with a supported Google Nest device, you'll need a GCP project.
+Access to the SDM API is provided through Google Cloud.
+To enable the API and authorize a Google account with a supported Google Nest device, you'll need a Google Cloud project.

-You can use an existing GCP project or create a new one.
-If you don't have a project, or are not familiar with GCP, we recommend you go through the Quick Start Guide first.
+You can use an existing Google Cloud project or create a new one.
+If you don't have a project, or are not familiar with Google Cloud, we recommend you go through the Quick Start Guide first.
 It guides you through all the steps necessary to get started with Device Access.

-To learn more about creating projects and GCP in general, we recommend the following resources:
+To learn more about creating projects and Google Cloud in general, we recommend the following resources:

 Enable the API

-The API Library listed in GCP for Device Access is Smart Device Management API.
+The API Library listed in Google Cloud for Device Access is Smart Device Management API.
 Before you can use Device Access you must enable this API in your project.

 Enable Smart Device Management API on the API Enablement page.